Denominazione di origine controllata

-The system was introduced in 1963 shortly after the Treaty of Rome established Italy as a founding member of the European Economic Community, and was modelled on the extant French Appellation d'origine contrôlée (AOC) laws.
-It was overhauled in 1992 to match new European Union law on Protected Designation of Origin, introducing the more general Denominazione di Origine Protetta (DOP) designation for foods and agricultural products, including wines.
+The system was introduced in 1963 shortly after the Treaty of Rome established Italy as a founding member of the European Economic Community, and was modelled on the extant French appellation d'origine contrôlée (AOC) laws.
+It was overhauled in 1992 to match new European Union law on protected designation of origin, introducing the more general denominazione di origine protetta (DOP) designation for foods and agricultural products, including wines.
 Further EU reforms to harmonise agricultural policy in 2008 meant that designations used in member states, and thus Italian designations, were registered with the EU by the end of 2011, with subsequent new denominations or elevations approved by the EU.

 Indicazione geografica tipica (IGT)

-Indicazione geografica tipica was created in 1992 to recognize the unusually high quality of the class of wines known as Super Tuscans, and to be broadly equivalent to the French vin de pays designation.
+Indicazione geografica tipica was created in 1992 to recognize the unusually high quality of the class of wines known as Super Tuscans, and to be broadly equivalent to the French vin de pays designation, official in Italy's Aosta Valley, where French is an official language.
 IGT wines are labelled with the locality of their creation, but do not meet the requirements of the stricter DOC or DOCG designations, which are generally intended to protect traditional wine formulations such as Chianti or Barolo.
-Since 2008 both IGT and vin de pays are equivalent to the EU Protected Geographical Indication (PGI) designation, and many producers have switched to using the Italian translation, Indicazione geografica protetta (IGP).
-This classification is seen to be a higher quality wine than vino da tavola.
+Since 2008 both IGT and vin de pays are equivalent to the EU protected geographical indication (PGI) designation, and many producers have switched to using the Italian translation, Indicazione geografica protetta (IGP).
+This classification is seen to be a higher quality wine than vino da tavola ('table wine').

 Denominazione di origine controllata (DOC)

-The Denominazione di origine controllata classification was created to be roughly equivalent to the French Appellation d'origine contrôlée (AOC).
-It requires that a wine satisfy a defined quality standard, and be produced within the specified region.
+The denominazione di origine controllata classification was created to be roughly equivalent to the French appellation d'origine contrôlée (AOC).
+It requires that a wine satisfy a defined quality standard and be produced within the specified region.
 Unlike IGT, the DOC definitions will usually specify additional more stringent rules regarding permitted grape varieties, harvest yields, minimum ageing including use of barrels, minimum alcohol content, and other factors.
-Wines labelled DOC or DOCG must be sold in bottles holding no more than 5 L. Historically the DOC status has been used to classify other food products such as cheeses, olive oil and vinegar, but the Denominazione di origine protetta (DOP) is now used instead.
+Wines labelled DOC or DOCG must be sold in bottles holding no more than 5 L. Historically the DOC status has been used to classify other food products such as cheeses, olive oil and vinegar, but the denominazione di origine protetta (DOP) is now used instead.

-Since the 2008 EU reforms, both the DOC and DOCG wine classifications are protected in the EU as Protected Designations of Origin (PDO), which in Italy generally is indicated in Italian: "Denominazione d'Origine Protetta" (DOP).
-They may however still be referred to as DOC/DOCG or (in Bolzano, where German is an official language) in German: Kontrollierte Ursprungsbezeichnung'.
+Since the 2008 EU reforms, both the DOC and DOCG wine classifications are protected in the EU as protected designation of origin (PDO), which in Italy generally is indicated in Italian: denominazione di origine protetta (DOP).
+They may however still be referred to as DOC/DOCG, or in Bolzano, where German is an official language, kontrollierte Ursprungsbezeichnung, as well as in the Aosta Valley, where French is an official language, dénomination d'origine contrôlée.